ScriabinOp8No12/Go-puzzles-website/README.md

 - Error Response: Body validation error

-- sgf_name and game_preview can't be left blank, rank can be set to ? though
+- sgf_name can't be left blank or null, rank can be set to "", ?, or null though

 - Status Code: 400
 - Headers: